jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.020.png" width="100" />

-Another alternative looks like a nameless *local function* that you might pass a *reference* to, to the `if` statement:
+In another alternative, it looks like a nameless *local function* passed as a *reference* to the `if` statement:

 <img src="images/1.%20Commands%20Main%20Concepts.021.png" width="170" />